Zodiac Killer: John Franklin Hood and Sandra Garcia

 On February 21, 1970, John Franklin Hood (24) and his fiancée, Sandra Garcia (20), visited East Beach in Santa Barbara.
 The couple left their Santa Barbara home at 6 p.m.
 Early the following day, their fully-clothed bodies were discovered under their blanket.
 Hood was stabbed eleven times, mainly in the face and back.
 Garcia received the brunt of the vicious attack, leaving her almost unrecognizable.
-The bone-handled 4" fish knife used in their murder was partially buried in the sand beneath the blanket.
+The bone-handled 4-inch fish knife used in their murder was partially buried in the sand beneath the blanket.
 There appeared to be no sexual interference, and robbery was ruled out.
 The double-murder was similar to the 1963 killing of Domingos and Edwards, thirty miles west.
 It also paralleled the 1969 Lake Berryessa attack.

 Kathleen Johns

-On the night of March 22, 1970, Kathleen Johns (22) was driving to Petaluma with her 10-month-old daughter.
+On the night of March 22, 1970, Kathleen Johns (22) was driving to Petaluma, California, with her 10-month-old daughter.
 Johns was also seven months pregnant.
 She left San Bernardino at 4:30 p.m.
 At 11:30 p.m. on Highway 132 near Patterson, a vehicle behind her blinked its lights.
 A man pulled alongside and convinced her to pull over because her left rear wheel was loose.
 He fixed it, but when she pulled away it immediately fell off.
 Johns told Paul Avery that the man offered to drive her to a gas station that was in sight just up the road.

 Johns asked the man if he always helped strangers this way.
 He replied, "By the time I get through with them, they won't need my help."
 He drove past the gas station and kept Johns captive for two hours.
 He told her repeatedly, "you know I'm going to kill you".
 When he abruptly stopped, Johns jumped out of the car with her infant and hid in an irrigation ditch.
 The man searched for her with a flashlight before leaving.
 A passing farmer drove Johns to a police station in Patterson.
 When she saw the Wanted poster from Paul Stine's murder, she exclaimed, "Oh my god...that's him".
 Johns's car was found in flames on Highway 132.
 A few months later, the Zodiac referenced this kidnapping in a letter to the Chronicle.